 Louis Arpels, a principal of Van Cleef & Arpels made the jewel and the clip brooch in 1937 out of several ruby and diamond jewels Dietrich had in her collection.
 The rumor about Arpels and Dietrich is that they had a love affair.
 While the romance has never been confirmed, the correspondence between the two has been described by people who have read the notes as “intimate.”
 When my long-time colleague Penny Proddow, got a hands on look at the jewel while we were having it photographed for our book Hollywood Jewels, after she studied the ginormous piece, her spontaneous remark was “My god he must have loved her.”

 The huge cushion-cut ruby disk on the bracelet was rimmed with baguette-cut diamonds.
 The buckle portion of the jewel is composed of baguette, rectangular and pavè-set diamonds.
 Attached to the bracelet are twin tapering circular and baguette-cut diamond bands, the flexibility of which can be seen in the video clip.
 The underside of the ruby disk is a flaring pavè-set diamond cone shape that rises to turreted motifs, accented by baguette-cut diamonds.
 The jewel was mounted in platinum.

 Shortly after the jewel was created in 1937, Dietrich wore it on evenings out on the town and to the theater.
+She also wore it to the 1951 Oscars.
 According to family tradition among all the jewels in her collection, the Jarretière bracelet held a special place in her heart.
 Perhaps a sign of a love affair?
 That is one jewelry mystery that may never be solved.